rmshin/llm-mcts/README.md

 # llm-mcts

 This is a project to explore Monte-Carlo Tree Search (MCTS) for Code-Gen tasks.
-We first test our method on the Human-Eval dataset.
+We first test our method on the Human-Eval dataset, and extend to the Verilog-Eval dataset.

+This repo accompanies the blog at https://localhost:3000/web/index.html.

-## Setup
+## Env Setup

 This project uses `conda` to manage its python environment and packages.
 To install all relevant libraries, run the following: